corp-por/docs/content/Setup/introduction.md

     servx
     stones

-With *rundir* containing the configuration files.
+With *rundir* containing the configuration files and acting as our *current working directory*